EddWasTaken/eddwastaken.github.io/_posts/2025-03-30-dicectf-2025-quals-golden-bridge.md

 > I kept the imports equal to what was on app.py, making things like SolanaTransaction have a different name compared to the normal import.
 {: .prompt-info }

 After this, let's check what the web page says if we try to transfer tokens.
-By trying to transfer 1 Ethereum Bubble to Solana, we get `execution reverted: Inssuficient BBL in Bridge`, and by doing the inverse operation, the page says `Error: insufficient funds`, which leads us to the conclusion that we have no `$BBL` on either account.
+By trying to transfer 1 Ethereum Bubble to Solana, we get `execution reverted: Insufficient BBL in Bridge`, and by doing the inverse operation, the page says `Error: insufficient funds`, which leads us to the conclusion that we have no `$BBL` on either account.

 For our next step, we'll analyze the Ethereum Contract files to find out where the airdrop is, and what the `$FTH` tokens are, since the Golden Bridge deals with `$BBL`.